SebastianBessoudo/ME-405-NERF-Gun-Turret/README.md

 The motor control task uses the intertask variable motor_setpoint to have the motor rotate in a certain direction and setpoint.
 It is used for moving the motor in the phase of turning the turret 180 degrees and its alignment toward the target.
 The camera task takes a snapshot from an infrared camera and prints a CSV image that shows numbers based on the intensity of the heat signature.
 It also reads the CSV image and computes ir_angle for the direction of the highest intensity (or numbers) for the alignment of the turret.

-See a full description of our software and FSM and Task Diagram in the link to our repository: [Doxygen](file:///C:/Users/Sebastian%20Bessoudo/Documents/GitHub/ME-405-NERF-Gun-Turret/docs/annotated.html)
+See a full description of our software and FSM and Task Diagram in the link to our repository: [ Github Page](https://sebastianbessoudo.github.io/ME-405-NERF-Gun-Turret/)
 ## Testing